openrs2/openrs2-natives/README.md

 * Debian-based systems: `apt install openjdk-12-jdk maven gcc libgl1-mesa-dev`
 * RPM-based systems: `yum install java-12-openjdk-devel maven gcc mesa-libGL-devel`
 * ArchLinux-based systems: `pacman -S jdk-openjdk maven gcc mesa`

-As OpenRS2 Natives depends on a modern version of Java (at the time of writing), you will probably need to use a similarly modern version of your Linux distribution or enable its backports repository.

 `-headless` packages are not sufficient as the `gl-natives` module is linked with `libjawt`.